-We specified the DYN option because we want the IOCP utility to add a hardware configuration token to the newly-generated IOCDS file.
 We specified the NOWRT option because we do not want to write the newly-generated IOCDS file to the SE hard disk until we verify that there are no syntax, semantic, or processor-specific errors in the IOCP source file.
 You can find all the errors in the IOCP configuration report (2097 LISTING A).